Wasatch-Biolabs-Bfx/MethylSeqR/README.md

 ```{r, eval = FALSE}
 browseVignettes("MethylSeqR")
 ```
 and click on HTML in your browser.
-Or, call
+Or, to browse the vignette in your R environment, call

 ```{r, eval = FALSE}
 vignette("MethylSeqRWalkthrough")
 ```
-To browse the vignette in your R environment.

 #### Developed by Wasatch Biolabs.
 #### Visit us on [our website](https://www.wasatchbiolabs.com/) for more details.